CAC urges consumers to understand contracts before signing

 The Consumer Affairs Commission (CAC) is urging customers to ensure that contracts for products and services being obtained, especially with financial institutions, are fully understood before entering into any agreement.

 “Whether it is a micro credit lending agency, commercial bank, credit union or a mortgage, ensure that you understand fully what you are getting into.
-Ask all the important questions and ask them for a summary of all the critical points, in terms of that contract,” CAC Chief Executive Officer (CEO), Dolsie Allen, says.
+Ask all the important questions and ask them for a summary of all the critical points, in terms of that contract,” CAC Chief Executive Officer (CEO) Dolsie Allen said.

-She was speaking during a recent Jamaica Information Service (JIS) 'Think Tank', at the agency's head office in Kingston, ahead of World Consumer Rights Day, which was observed on March 15 under the theme: 'Level Up: Manage Your Money'.
+She was speaking during a recent Jamaica Information Service (JIS) ‘Think Tank’, at the agency’s head office in St Andrew, ahead of World Consumer Rights Day, which was observed on March 15 under the theme, ‘Level Up: Manage Your Money’.

 “We all know the contracts are normally very long and the fine prints are there, and you just can’t bother with the reading.
 What we are saying [is], take the time out, ask for basic things,” Allen said.